 Unfortunately the stained-glass windows from the seventeenth century were never reconstructed and have been replaced with plain glass panels.
 They let in lots of light, giving an even more airy feeling.
 Even more unfortunate is the loss of several paintings that were looted by French and Austrian occupiers, who refuse to return them to this day.

 One highlight you can’t miss is the row of large Baroque paintings that adorn the blind walls of the north aisle.
 Together they depict Fifteen mysteries of the rosary (five joyful, five sorrowful and five glorious mysteries).
 They were created in 1616-1618 by eleven different artists, actively encouraged by Peter Paul Rubens, who could convince some of the city’s leading artists to contribute works to this cycle of paintings.
 Rubens himself created «The Flagellation», the seventh counting from the left.
-Other artists include Anthony Van Dyck, who was eighteen or nineteen when he created «Bearing of the Cross»; Jacob Jordaens «Crucifixion»; David Teniers «Gethsemane»; and Hendrick van Balen «The Annunciation».
+Anthony Van Dyck, who was barely nineteen when he created «Bearing of the Cross» also participated; Other artists include Jacob Jordaens «Crucifixion»; David Teniers «Gethsemane»; and Hendrick van Balen «The Annunciation».

 Below the paintings, and across the nave against the wall of the south aisle, is dark wooden paneling with pews for the churchwardens and ten confessionals.
 They were created in 1657-1659 and are decorated with forty expressive life-size wooden statues, the work of Pieter Verbrugghen.